clozach/dot-to-dot/README.md

     cd ~/dot-to-dot
     ./mac-os-prefs.sh
     sudo ./shell-tools.sh
+    chsh -s /usr/local/bin/fish

+    fish more-shell-tools.fish

 > Note: The `sudo` is necessary for the `shell-tools` script to edit /etc/shells.
-Also, I found I had to run this manually because it asks for a password: `chsh -s /usr/local/bin/fish`.
+Also, I found I had to run this manually because it asks for a password: `chsh`.
 Sigh.

 Make sure to read the output and follow the manual installation instructions for all the stuff I haven't figured out how to automate, yet. 🙄